getappmap/vscode-appland/DEVELOPMENT.md

 $ yarn run test:integration
 ```

-Note the integration tests (so, `test:system` and `test:integration`) require the extension to be
+Note the integration tests (so, `test:system` and `test:integration`) require that `yarn run pretest`
-compiled first.
-You can do that with `yarn run compile` or by keeping `yarn run watch` running in
+be executed first.
+Then, compile the extension with `yarn run compile` or by keeping `yarn run watch`
-the background.
+running in the background.

 ## Terms and conditions